taykeith/my-portfoilo/README.md

 # my-portfolio

-## description
+## Description
-my project description is about my self and what i like doing.with the work have done to my knowledge best, have been able to create a portfoilo.
+My project description is about my self and what I like doing.
+With the work have done to my knowledge best, have been able to create a portfoilo.

 ## Author
 Keith

 ## Technologies
-i used the following tec :
+I used the following tech :

-> 1.html
+ 1. html

-> 2.css
+ 2. css

-> 3.markdown
+ 3. markdown

 ## License
 MIT License